Veterinarian salary & career outlook

 Location also factors into veterinarian salaries.
-The following states and districts offered the highest average veterinarian salaries in 2010:
+The following states and districts offered the highest annual average veterinarian salaries in 2013:

-While the above states are relatively populous, the demand for veterinarians is also great in rural areas in states like Arkansas and Texas, where fewer veterinarians are available to serve animals on farms and ranches.
+While the above states are relatively populous, and are among the states employing the highest levels of veterinarians, the demand for these professionals also is great in rural areas in states such as Texas, Wisconsin, Michigan, Washington, Arizona, North Carolina and Georgia, where veterinarians are needed to care for animals on farms and ranches.

 Becoming a veterinarian

-In order to become a veterinarian, you need to graduate from an accredited college of veterinary medicine.
-Admission to veterinarian schools is highly competitive, and, though not technically required, most successful applicants hold a bachelor's degree in biology, zoology or a related field.
-Earning a Doctorate in Veterinary Medicine (DVM) requires four years of full-time study and prepares you to take state licensing exams.
+In order to become a veterinarian, you need to graduate from an accredited college of veterinary medicine; the BLS says there are only 29 such programs in the U.S., which means that admission to veterinarian schools is highly competitive, with fewer than half of applicants accepted in 2012.
+Though not technically required, most successful applicants hold bachelor's degrees in biology, zoology or a related field.
+Earning a Doctorate in Veterinary Medicine (DVM) requires at least four years of full-time study and prepares you to take state licensing exams.
 State exams vary, but veterinarians in all states must be licensed before they can begin practicing.